mendix/docs/content/data-hub/data-hub-catalog/search.md

 ## 1 Introduction

-Finding the right data to use in your app development is made easier using the search functionality in the [Data Hub Catalog](#data-hub-home).
-The details of registered data assets can be viewed in the [Asset details](#search-details) screen.
+Finding the right data to use in your app development is made easier using the search functionality in the Data Hub Catalog.
+The details of registered data assets can be accessed via the Data Hub Search API, or viewed in the [Asset details](#search-details) screen of the Catalog or the [Data Hub pane](/refguide/data-hub-pane) in Studio Pro.

-The [Copy Data Source URI](#service-details) or **Download** contract buttons enable you to access the data source endpoints which you can use to integrate registered data sources into your enterprise applications.

-You can start searching from the [Data Hub Home](#data-hub-home) page or click the [Catalog](#search-tab) tab to go to the **Search** pane and **Asset Details** screen.

-{{% alert type="info" %}}The [Data Hub pane](/refguide/data-hub-pane) in Studio Pro integrates the powerful search of the Data Hub Catalog to enable you to find and use registered datasets as external entities in your app development.{{% /alert %}}

-Registered assets can be [curated](#curate-bar) to add and edit further information (Catalog metadata) such as **Tags**, **owners**, and **Descriptions** and also set properties to the asset such as **Discoverable** and **Validated** to ensure that they are found for the appropriate uses.

 This document describes the functionality of the Data Hub Catalog.

 ## 2 Details of Registered Assets

-The Catalog displays the [details](#search-details) of data sources, datasets, and attributes as provided in the published OData service contract that is used to register assets in the Data Hub Catalog.
-This section describes important properties of registered assets.
+You can start searching from the [Data Hub Home](#data-hub-home) page, or click the [Catalog](#search-tab) tab to go to the **Search** pane and **Asset Details** screen.
+This section describes important properties of registered assets: data sources, datasets, and attributes.

 {{% alert type="info" %}}The **Dataset** is the name of the **Entity set** of a published **Entity** in Mendix Studio Pro, which by default, is the entity name with an "s" appended to it.
 For example, if an entity named `Customer` is published in an OData service, the **Dataset** name in the **Search Details** will be `Customers`.{{% /alert %}}

 ### 2.1 Versions

-Every published OData service or data source (as they are known in the Catalog) has a version number, and apps that consume a datasource will consume from a specific version.
-Updates and changes to a service will be indicated by a change in the version number if good practice is followed by the data source originators.
-This may result in several versions of a registered data source available in the Catalog that will all be listed as separate items in the search results for the same-named data source.

-The version of the selected data source is displayed in the [Asset Details](#search-details).
+Every published OData service (or data source) has a version number.
+Apps that consume a data source will consume from a specific version.
+Updates and changes to a service will be indicated by a change in the version number.
+Several versions of a registered data source may be available in the Catalog.
+The data source version is displayed in the [Asset Details](#search-details).

 ### 2.2 Environments

-The Data Hub Catalog is a register of apps that are deployed to a particular environment and the services or data sources published from the apps that are deployed to the same environment.
-This means that each registered data source is a unique **endpoint** which is the location of the OData service contract that includes the version of the service running in a specific environment.
+The Data Hub Catalog is a register of published OData services (or data sources) that are deployed to a particular environment.
+Each registered data source is a unique **endpoint** combination of service version and environment.

 The environment also provides an indication of the quality of the dataset that is available.
 Shared datasets that are available from a *production environment* will have production-level data, while those in non-production environments (*acceptance*, *development*) could be populated with data that may not be reliable for building stable apps but be useful for development work.

 Search results show the data source endpoints.
-Therefore, if a version of a service is deployed on both a test and acceptance environment, a search on the service name in the Data Hub Catalog will have two hits of the two endpoints.
+If a version of a service is deployed on both a test and acceptance environment, you'll see two endpoints in the search results.

 {{% alert type="info" %}}
 By default, search results in the Data Hub Catalog are filtered to show only hits in the **Production** environments.
 You can extend the search to **Non-production** or **Mendix Free App (Sandbox)** environments by checking them in the search pane **Add Filter** list.
 For more details, see the[Filters](#filter) section below.